nag763/doteur/README.md

 #### Help us

-If you use the tool, and like it, don't forget to add a star to the project on GitHub :star:, it helps us to keep motivation to improve it.
+If you use the tool, and like it, don't forget to add a star to the project on GitHub ⭐, it helps us to keep motivation to improve it.

 If you have any suggestion, or issue, please report it, it will help us to fix them.